BournSupremacy/HUPAN/README.md

 * This step filters and refines the novel predicted genes based on HUPAN specifications.
 These specifications can be found in the HUPAN paper supplementary methods.
 * The first command copies the `non-redundant.fa` sequence file from `12_finalpangenome` to the `15_genepredmerge` directory, because the script needs it to work.
 Call it `novel.fa`.
-* The `ref/` directory contains exactly what the HUPAN script looks for with the exact names, i.e. `ref.fa` and `ref.transcripts.fa` (explained above).
+* The `ref/` directory contains exactly what the HUPAN script looks for with the exact names, i.e. `ref.genome.fa` and `ref.transcripts.fa` (explained above).
 * The last three inputs are (in order) the locations of the BLAST, CD-HIT and RepeatMasker executables respectively.
 ```
 cp 12_finalpangenome/non-redundant.fa 15_genepredmerge/novel.fa